terman/labbench/README.md

 tname is used as a key to select the appropriate shared tool_state

-URL referes to an HTML file to be loaded into the iframe used to display the design tool.
+URL referes to content to be loaded into the enclosing iframe.
+It is recommended that the content be uploaded as part of the static content of the course and accessed using the appropriate embed URL (see Content -> Files & Uploads in edX Studio).

 This XBlock provides the following handlers: